macjabeth/showbunny/README.md

 # Showbunny: Watch your favourite movies and TV shows

-This branch is a personal project in the attempt to redesign the website from scratch using better organisation and a mobile-first layout.
+This branch is an attempt to redesign the website from scratch using better organisation and a mobile-first layout.

-**Notice** - The current design uses experimental features only available on Google Chrome.
-Other browsers will display incorrectly (hence the needs for this redesign).
-Accessibility is important.
+**Notice** - The current design uses experimental features natively available on Google Chrome.
+See [this page](https://caniuse.com/#search=dialog) to check if you can enable it in your browser.

 ## What and Why